Your troubles in the present may never shift if you don’t look at your past experiences. Here’s why.

 We can change not only who we are in relationships with, but also how we are in relationships.
 As a child, the girl with neglectful parents will develop coping mechanisms (ways to help keep herself safe from the neglect).
 Perhaps she will become very independent, looking after herself because she cannot rely on her mum and dad to do it.
 When she grows up, she is likely to behave in the same way in her adult relationships, even with people who don’t neglect her.

-This might seem strange – why doesn’t she see that the coping mechanisms no longer help once she’s away from her parents?
+This might seem strange.
+Why doesn’t she see that the coping mechanisms no longer help once she’s away from her parents?
 It’s partly because the coping mechanisms are unconscious habits – she doesn’t realise she is behaving that way or may not know how to act differently – and it’s partly down to her blueprint.
 Her blueprint says that others are neglectful, so she expects partners and friends to be neglectful and looks for any hint of inattention as evidence that they are.

 She may then revert to the old and familiar ways to cope by that served her so well as a child – relying only on herself.
 Only now they might not serve her well.
-Instead they may create problems – her partner may complain that she takes charge of everything, her friends may be hurt that she doesn’t open up to them, she may find it hard to delegate at work, the stress of doing everything on her own may impact her health, and so on.
+Instead, they may create problems – her partner may complain that she takes charge of everything, her friends may be hurt that she doesn’t open up to them, she may find it hard to delegate at work, the stress of doing everything on her own may impact her health, and so on.

 Learning to let go of the past

 So, the coping mechanisms that serve us well as children often create problems in our adult relationships.

-Integrative therapist Ben Marks explains it to his clients with the metaphor of an army with out-of-date strategies.
+Integrative therapist Ben Marks explains this to his clients with the metaphor of an army with out-of-date strategies.
 “This army has never evaluated its past and is stuck in patterns and rituals that are no longer appropriate.
-An air craft carrier isn’t going to stop terrorism.
+An aircraft carrier isn’t going to stop terrorism.
 Once you understand and evaluate your history, you can deal with the present.”

 Ironically, letting go of the past doesn’t mean forgetting about it or ignoring it.
 Rather, we move forward by looking at our past lives, facing difficult memories and learning how they impacted our mind and thus affect our present situation.
 By doing that, we reduce the power of the past over us, and we start to notice improvements across our lives – in relationships with others, at work, in our health, and so on.